 For a safe place to stay and support groups if you are 18 or older (available 24/7)

 It is not uncommon for survivors of sexual assault to consider suicide.
-Keep a close eye on your friend and call the Mental Health Helpline or Suicide Prevention Resource Centre for advice if you are concerned.
+Keep a close eye on your friend and call the PACT Team or Suicide Prevention Resource Centre for advice if you are concerned.